sklivvz/cthulhu/README.md

 ![courtesy of https://www.flickr.com/photos/gwendalcentrifugue/18161295638/in/album-72157651670726983/](http://i.imgur.com/F0FwUPOl.png)

-This module invokes commands from Redis in a JavaScript interpreter (*the thing that should not be*)
+This module invokes commands from Redis in a JavaScript interpreter, `duktape`. (*the thing that should not be*)

 The JavaScript commands are precompiled, can access the Redis API at a low level, and if judiciously used, can result in very good performance.

-This module depends on Redis 4.0, which is still unstable software and a pending patch.
-Being alpha itself, API compatibility is not yet guaranteed.
+This module depends on Redis 4.0.

 Issue reports and feature requests by corageous hackers are welcome.
 Please don't send patches just yet.
 Our roadmap is [here](https://github.com/sklivvz/cthulhu/blob/master/docs/API.md).